 - the organization submits a “Housing Relocation Proposal” in the preceding fall semester;

-- the organization is unable to fill the unit and is relocated by Student Affairs to a unit that accommodates the chapter size; and/or
+- the organization is unable to fill the unit and is relocated by Student Life to a unit that accommodates the chapter size; and/or

 - the organization is no longer recognized as a Greek chapter at Moravian College.